-Step 1 Configure a local server to retrieve and serve the upgrade files.

-Step 2 Download the upgrade zip file.
+- Step 1 Configure a local server to retrieve and serve the upgrade files. - Step 2 Download the upgrade zip file.

-Using a browser on the local server, go to
+Using a browser on the local server, go to#

 http://updates.ironport.com/fetch_manifest.html to download a zip file of an upgrade image.
-To download the image, enter your serial number (for a physical appliance) or VLN (for a virtual appliance) and the version number of the appliance.
+To download the image, enter your serial number and the version number of the appliance.
 You will then be presented with a list of available upgrades.
 Click on the upgrade version that you want to download.